 An application must be in writing and should be made as soon as possible after receiving your rate notice.

 Penalty for Late Payment

-With the exception of eligible pensioners, interest will be charged on all overdue accounts calculated daily at the rate of 11% per annum.
+With the exception of eligible pensioners and seniors, interest will be charged on all overdue accounts calculated daily at the rate of 11% per annum.